 Some guys seem to think that itching is a right of passage and a daily annoyance if they want to have a beard.
 But that isn’t true!
-You don’t have to tolerate an itchy beard.
+You don’t have to tolerate an itchy beard or itchy skin under your beard.

-Itching can be a sign of skin irritation — or it can simply be a response to that tickly feeling that you get when hair brushes against skin.
-If you aren’t used to it, that can seem annoying, itchy and even painful.
+Itching can be a sign of skin irritation — or it can simply be a response to that tickly feeling that you get when your hair brushes against your skin.
+If you aren’t used to it, that can be annoying, itchy and even painful.

 Here are seven things you can do to limit or eliminate the itchiness you feel when you’re growing a beard, when you’ve had it for a while or, actually, anytime: